4 Setting up your machine

 Then there is the problem of how do we make this feel like a class, with actual living humans in it, when it’s all online?

-- A free account for Slack https://slack.com/ which handles our private communications.
-To sign up for Slack, you will receive via cuLearn a link to a private website into which you will enter your cumail email account.
-This will give you access to our Slack space.
-Information on what Slack is and how it works is available here.
+- A free account for Zulip https://hist3814o.zulipchat.com which handles our private communications.
+To sign up for Zulip, you will receive via cuLearn a link to a private website into which you will enter your cumail email account.
+This will give you access to our Zulipchat space.

 - An account on Github http://github.com; you will set this up on your own.

-- Twitter is optional, but most digital humanities / digital history folks are on there, and that’s where a lot of the field is discussed (look up Dan Cohen, the former executive director of the Digital Public Library of America, who maintains an excellent list; a great place to start!)
+- Twitter is optional, and very often a cesspool, but most digital humanities / digital history folks are on there, and that’s where a lot of the field is discussed (look up Dan Cohen, the former executive director of the Digital Public Library of America, who maintains an excellent list; a great place to start!)
 Our course hashtag will be #hist3814o.
 Use that hashtag on any twitter posts you make related to the course.

 4.3 Setting up a digital laboratory

 Finally, you will need a kind of ‘digital laboratory’ or ‘workshop’ for yourself.
 This is where your notebook will live (most likely, as a blog, although other platforms can work).
-I understand this to mean a kind of ecosystem of both offline and online spaces that interconnect, and enable us to work through the potentials of digital history.
+Think of all these bits and pieces as a kind of ecosystem of both offline and online spaces that interconnect, and enable us to work through the potentials of digital history in private, semi-public, and public places.

 4.4 Instructions and help